Lafayette County is named for Marquis de Lafayette, who was a French military hero who aided the American Army during

 Fayetteville 1856 – 1857

 Location: 120 West Main Street / Fletcher Avenue

 Architect: Edward Columbus Hosford & Company of Atlanta, Georgia

 Contractor: Mutual Construction Company of Louisville, Kentucky

-Description: The building faces south and is a two story white colored brick and wood structure.
+Description: The building faces south and is a two story white colored brick, wood, limestone and concrete structure.
 The building is located on landscaped grounds in the center of Mayo.
 The south front has a recessed porch supported by two large columns rising to a header at the roof line.
-On the center of the roof is a large square clock tower with open arched windows and with the clock and small dome above.
+On the center of the roof is a large square white colored clock tower with open arched windows and with the clock and small dome above.
 In the interior, the courtroom is located at the center of the west side of the second story.
 The building houses the Circuit Court of the 3rd Judicial Circuit and County Court.
 An addition was added in 1967. the architect was Harry Burns and Associates and the contractor was Tharp Construction Company, Inc. The building was remodeled in 2003.
 The architect was Clemons Rutherford & Associates, Inc. and the contractor was Peter R Brown Construction.